 - See Appendix for guidance to using this policy. - Training needs to be continued for all staff to feel comfortable with the teaching of pupils displaying challenging behaviours. - This Behaviour Policy and Anti-Bullying Policy are available to help with groups experiencing difficulties. - In extreme or urgent cases non-contact time can be provided for members of staff to work with the school SENCo. - There are P.S.E./ SEAL ideas for activities available for all staff.
 The SENCo keeps these resources. - The 'Cherry Tree Books', (612), and 'Let's Talk About' series are in the library and deal with bullying, racism etc. etc. - 'P.S.E.' file, books on Parachute Games, Circle Time, and Co-operative Games are available for staff to use.

 Persons responsible

-The Head Teacher, Assistant Head Teacher, SENCo and PSE Co-ordinator.
+The Head Teacher, Deputy Head Teacher and SENCo

 Evaluation